Nyntex/Unreal-3D-Navigation-Grid/README.md

 <img src="readme/VisualizedGrid.png" width="400">

-But this repo does not just include the grid, a movement component handling pathfinding through an A* Algorithm is also included.
+The movement component handles pathfinding using an A* Algorithm.
 This is all the logic inside the navigation tester.

 <img src="readme/NavigationTester.png" width="700">